Chisholm Links Golf Club

 True Links Golf Course

 It really didn’t take long for us to fall in love with the golf course.
-It was probably on Khyber Pass, the 375-yard straight away par 4 fifth hole that oozes links style golf, where we were first smitten.
+It was probably on Khyber Pass, the 375-yard straightaway par 4 fifth hole that oozes links-style golf, where we were first smitten.
 A slight downhill tee shot seems to bring the dunes on both sides of the fairway into play.
 Split the dunes that frame the fairway to leave the best approach to the uphill green.
 Or, miss it out to the right like I did and have a blind shot in!

 Tomahawk, the 497-yard par 5 eighth plays a lot longer than the stated yardage.
-With an uphill dogleg left tee shot that was into the wind, I aimed up the middle, made a solid strike, and finished centre cut.
+With an uphill dogleg left tee shot that was into the wind, I aimed up the middle, made a solid strike, and finished center cut.

 A few steps after our blind second shots, we were rewarded with incredible views of the Pacific Ocean and the picturesque white sands of Tomahawk Beach below.
 Able to keep our minds from being distracted by the view, we both walked off Tomahawk smiling.
 Menekse lagged a long putt close for a net birdie, and I made my first birdie of the day!

-A Couple of the Greatest Golf Holes That We’ve Ever Played
+One of the Greatest Golf Holes That We’ve Ever Played

 Walking off Tomahawk, we weren’t prepared for the astonishing set of golf holes that we were about to play.
-A slightly uphill dogleg left par 4, with the Pacific on never-ending display to your left left, Lawyers Head is the jaw-dropping 443-yard ninth at Chisholm Links.
+A slightly uphill dogleg left par 4, with the Pacific on never-ending display to your left, Lawyers Head is the jaw-dropping 443-yard ninth at Chisholm Links.
 Without a clear view of the green from the tee, I held my breath and aimed at the tenth tee, which in hindsight was the perfect target.
 It started out well right of my target before slowly coming back.
 With a slight draw, it settled on the right edge of the fairway, and I could once again exhale.

 With a breeze blowing behind her, Menekse aimed out to the right and followed my lead.
 The smile on her face after her perfectly executed shot made me so proud!

 With a sense of excitement, we walked up the fairway and saw the green well before we could see the flag.
-The flag was so far left on the green, it seemed to be hanging onto land for dear life.
+The flag was so far left on the green, that it seemed to be hanging onto land for dear life.
 Scared, but hopeful, I hit 9 iron to the back left of the green.
 Menekse’s approach shot landed short, but she hit a good pitch shot that continued to roll to the back of the green.
 Certain that her putt would break towards the ocean, it didn’t move as much as we anticipated.
 With another birdie opportunity, and nearly from the same lie, I played less break.
 I had the right line but committed the ultimate sin and left it short!

 Can You Keep a Secret

 After putting out on ten, we found the path that Allan had told us about that leads to the hidden tee.
-Named Downhill, the eleventh is a 524-yard par 5 that plays straight from the “usual” tees, but is a dogleg left from the secret tee.
+Named Downhill, the eleventh is a 524-yard par 5 that plays straight from the “usual” tees but is a dogleg left from the secret tee.
 Reaching the top, I found the wonderful small tee box.
 With the ocean to your left, and seemingly nothing in front of you but a landing spot that looks like a tiny V, it is easy to stand there and have no idea what to do.

 Allan had said that the target is a white marker located on the far side of the fairway in the middle left of the V. He said that some players aim at the seventh green, which is quite a way left of the marker.
 Unsure if I dare take that much off the dogleg, I took dead aim at the marker and turned it over to the left just slightly.
 I couldn’t see it land, but it was hit on target and it felt awesome!
 While here, be sure to take a moment to breathe in the ocean views.